The Ledger · Oct '25 – Jun '26

 Chapter 01 · The State

-Debt over eight months — stacked and seen.
+Debt over nine months — stacked and seen.

 Total Revolving Debt — Stacked